PaBut/image_stitching/README.md

 Dataset is present in ```datasets/WalkDepth``` directory.
 Notably, image pair and ground-truth records are stored in `.npz` files with a corresponding name to a scene.
 Sample image pairs are available in the `images/` directory and follow the naming convention `<pair_id>_pair_<1|2>`.png.

-For visualization purposes a dedicated python notebook [notebooks/dataset.ipynb](notebooks/dataset.ipynb) was prepared to view dataset image pairs for training, validation and testing.

 ## Usage

 ``` bash